Three U.S. House candidates vie for congressional seat

 More information about where Foxx stands on certain issues can be found at foxx.house.gov/issues.

 Brown is a Charlotte native who graduated from Appalachian State University with a degree in political science and currently serves as an IT consultant specializing in business productivity.
-In his opening and closing statements, Brown said wants to deliver a better road forward with universal health care, better funding the education system and ensure that workers have living wages.
+In his opening and closing statements, Brown said wants to deliver a better road forward with universal health care, better funding for education and living wages for workers.

 “I believe in God, family and country, and together we will win this battle,” Gregory said in a social media video.